The number of configurations in the full shift with a given least period: Periodic configurations when is finitely generated

 For the second part, for any $H \in L(G)$ and $K \in V_H$, the index of $K$ in $G$ must be a divisor of $[G:H]$.
-The result follows as in a finitely generated group there are only finitely many subgroups of a given finite index (see \cite[Theorem 4.20]{R12}). \end{proof}
+The result follows as in a finitely generated group there are only finitely many subgroups of a given finite index (this is a well-known theorem by M. Hall \cite{H50}; see also \cite[Theorem 4.20]{R12}). \end{proof}

-The previous lemma allow us to use the M\"obius inversion formula for the poset $L(G)$ when $G$ is finitely generated.
+The previous lemma allows us to use the M\"obius inversion formula for the poset $L(G)$ when $G$ is finitely generated.
 Let $\mu$ be the M\"obius function of $L(G)$.

-\begin{remark} Let $\hat{L}(G)$ be the lattice of all subgroups of $G$.
-The proof of Lemma \ref{le-key} implies that closed intervals in $L(G)$ coincide with closed intervals in $\hat{L}(G)$.
-Note that for any $H,J \in L(G)$, the value $\mu(H,J)$ only depends on the poset $[H,J]$.
-Therefore, for every $H,J \in L(G)$,